Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Phonon-controlled Raman scattering

+Suppression of phonon-mediated Raman generation can mitigate the Raman cascade when it is undesirable.
 Phonon-mediated processes depend on the wave-vector matching between the phonon wave vector and the corresponding Raman generation.
-To investigate its effect on early-stage cascaded Raman scattering, we limit the discussion to the second-order Stokes generation as an initialization of a cascaded process.
-To drive the second-order Stokes process with phonons generated from the first-order process, the phonon wave vector $\beta^{\text{ph},S_1}$ should match that from the second-order, that is, $\beta^{\text{ph},S_1}=\left(\beta^{S_1}-\beta^{S_2}\equiv\beta^{\text{ph},S_2}\right)$ [Eq.~(\ref{eq:phonon_governing_eqn_S})], where $S_j$ represents the $j$th-order Stokes field.
+When the wave-vector mismatch is nonzero [Eqs.~(\ref{eq:phonon_wave_A2})], destructive interference occurs over extended propagation distances.
+Stronger destructive interference can also be achieved by directly increasing the wave-vector mismatch, which may be implemented by adjusting the gas pressure, introducing a buffer gas, or tailoring the hollow-core fiber structure.
+We limit the discussion to the second-order Stokes generation as the start of a cascaded process.
+To drive the second-order Stokes process with phonons generated from the first-order process, the phonon wave vector $\beta^{\text{ph},S_1}$ should match that from the second-order, $\beta^{\text{ph},S_1}=\left(\beta^{S_1}-\beta^{S_2}\equiv\beta^{\text{ph},S_2}\right)$ [Eq.~(\ref{eq:phonon_governing_eqn_S})], where $S_j$ represents the $j$th-order Stokes field.
 Because $\beta^{\text{ph},S_1}\equiv\beta^P-\beta^{S_1}$, this cascaded wave-vector-matching relation is equivalent to the conventional wave-vector-matching relation but treating the first-order Stokes wavelength as a new pump: